rodriguesjohn1/Aquarium-Solver/README.md

 ### Interpreting the results

-After the file runs, you will see some output like:
+After the file runs, you will see an output like:

 ```
 Satisfiable: True